Traffex Conference Programme

 - Additional revenue streams: EV charging points, moving traffic offences, lane rental, road user charging, filming fees, smart lighting, wifi, solar power, etc

 - Secure outside funding, PFIs etc

 - Doing more with less: If funding from DfT becomes more challenging, what will survive and what must be sustainable?

-- Innovative future revenue streams, such as kinetic energy/other ways of generating energy or revenue from the streets (bullet point to be reviewed)
+- Innovative future revenue streams, such as kinetic energy/other ways of generating energy or revenue from the streets.

 The journey - where can data rich urban ITS detection platforms take us?

 Using the initial data produced as part of the development process with their latest product, the AGD650, Ian Hind and Greg Baker from AGD Systems will explore how the ITS system can meet - and exceed - the data needs of highways authorities.
 They'll look at not only what the current situation is, but also what the future might hold as the data which can be collected by detection platforms becomes even more rich.